 I adapted this balsamic ketchup recipe from Serious Eats' Homemade Ketchup.
 Are you ready to make ketchup?
 Let's get started!

-2 tablespoons of olive oil
+- 2 tbsp olive oil

-1/2 cup packed brown sugar
+- ½ cup packed brown sugar

-1/4 cup balsamic vinegar
+- ¼ cup balsamic vinegar

-1 tablespoon tomato paste
+- 1 tbsp tomato paste

-1/8 teaspoon ground cloves, for that certain je ne sais quoi (yes, the "quoi" in ketchup is cloves—of this, I am certain)
+- ⅛ tsp ground cloves, for that certain je ne sais quoi (yes, the "quoi" in ketchup is cloves—of this, I am certain)

-Add the tomato puree, brown sugar, vinegar, tomato paste, salt, mustard, cloves, allspice, and cayenne pepper to the saucepan and stir.
+- Add the tomato puree, brown sugar, vinegar, tomato paste, salt, mustard, cloves, allspice, and cayenne pepper to the saucepan and stir.
 You need to be stirring it or the tomato sauce will bubble and gurgle and spatter all over your stove.
 No one wants that!
 Bring to a boil, then reduce heat to low.
 Partially cover to prevent aforementioned spattering and simmer for about an hour (or until mixture has thickened to the consistency of ketchup).

-Use an immersion blender to puree the ketchup until smooth.
+- Use an immersion blender to puree the ketchup until smooth.
 Alternately, you can dump the contents of the saucepan into your blender or food processor and puree it that way.

-Eat your ketchup.
+- Eat your ketchup.
 Eat it with fries!
 Eat it with tater tots!
 Homemade ketchup is much more tomato-y than the kind you buy; the addition of balsamic vinegar gives this ketchup a depth of flavor you don't get in regular ketchup.
 It goes well with just about anything, but we really liked it with sweet potato fries.